Omarabdullah99/mongoosemilesote2/README.md

   age: Number
 });

-// Custom instance method
+// Custom instance method <br />
 userSchema.methods.getGreeting = function() {
   return `Hello, my name is ${this.name} and I'm ${this.age} years old.`;
 };

 const User = model<IUser>('User', userSchema);

-// Creating a document/instance
+// Creating a document/instance <br />
 const user = new User({ name: 'John', age: 25 });

-// Invoking the custom instance method console.log(user.getGreeting()); // Output: Hello, my name is John and I'm 25 years old.
+// Invoking the custom instance method <br />
+console.log(user.getGreeting()); // Output: Hello, my name is John and I'm 25 years old.

 The <b>getGreeting <b> method is defined as a custom instance method on the <b>userSchema <b> It is accessible on individual document instances created from the User model